nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * If either of the above conditions are not met, the command will fail.

 Example:
-* `addToGroup g/blood drive 2024 m/1 2 5 6` adds the persons at index 1, 2, 5 and 6 as
+* `addToGroup g/blood drive 2024 m/1 2 5 6` adds the persons at index 1, 2, 5 and 6 of
-  members to the existing group named `blood drive`.
+  the current list in view as members to the existing group named `blood drive`.

 ### Editing a group's name : `editGroupName`